-- For clinical research projects, you should check that your project will be covered by the University
+- For clinical research projects, you should check that your project will be covered by University

-insurance has the appropriate approvals from the NHS, and meets the criteria within the Research Governance Framework for Health and Social Care
+insurance, has appropriate approvals from the NHS, and meets the criteria within the Research Governance Framework for Health and Social Care

-- Once you have a draft proposal the Research and Innovation Manager or Business Engagement Manager provide additional support to ensure
+- Once you have a draft proposal your Research and Innovation Manager or Business Engagement Manager provide additional support to ensure

 that the proposal meets the requirements of the funder and provide additional advice based on their expertise in funding proposals.